Mario Parente: Outlaws

 In July 1983, the Hells Angels national president Yves Buteau established the first Angel chapters outside of Quebec when he persuaded the three-chapter strong Satan's Angels biker gang, based in the Lower Mainland of British Columbia and on Vancouver Island, to "patch over" to join the Hells Angels.
 On 17 July 1983, two Hells Angels from Montreal, Michel "Jinx" Genest and Jean-Marc Nadeau, went via bus to Vancouver to attend the planned ceremony.
 On route through northern Ontario, Parente and a group of Outlaws happened to ride by the bus and noticed one of the bus passengers was wearing Hells Angels' colors.
 Parente was riding on Highway 17 outside of North Bay when he noticed a jacket bearing the Hells Angels' patch pressed against the window of the bus.
 Sending one of the bikers to follow the bus, Parente and the rest stopped in Sault Ste.
 Marie to pick up their guns and then boarded an automobile.
 Enraged by the presence of the two Hells Angels in Ontario, Parente and the other Outlaws proceeded to shoot up the bus when it stopped at the Mr. Mugs coffee and doughnut shop in Wawa in an attempt to kill the two Hells Angels.
 A Ford Taurus automobile pulled into the Mr. Mugs parking lot and the men in the car pulled out their handguns to open fire on the bus.
 Three people were slightly hurt by the broken glass.
 As the car drove away, two of the witnesses noticed it had a "Support Your Local Outlaws" bumper sticker.
 Through no one was killed, the Wawa incident showed strongly Parente felt about Hells Angels moving into Ontario.
 Later that day, the police arrested Parente and his fellow Outlaws Roy Caja, and Ben Greco at the Outlaws' Sault St. Marie clubhouse and charged them with attempted murder.
 Parente insists that he was not present at the Wawa incident, but a number of sources have stated he was one of the gunmen in the car.
-Sher and Marsden wrote about the Wawa incident that: "It was Parente in 1983 who shot up a bus in Wawa in an attempt to murder some Hells Angels passengers-prompting Stadnick to seek police protectionj while he was hospitalized after his accident".
+Sher and Marsden wrote about the Wawa incident that: "It was Parente in 1983 who shot up a bus in Wawa in an attempt to murder some Hells Angels passengers-prompting Stadnick to seek police protection while he was hospitalized after his accident".